Best Movers from Connecticut to Ohio (2025 Cost Data)

 - Weather: Ohio forms a part of what's considered both the snowbelt and the tornado alley which means your move may be affected if either of these are impacting the state on your move day.

-- Change of address: We recommend submitting your change of address form with USPS at least a week prior to your move.
-You can set an official move date on the form so that all your mail will get properly forwarded to Ohio.
+- Change of address: Be sure to submit your USPS change of address form at least a week before your move.
+This way, once you’ve picked your moving date, your mail will start forwarding to Ohio right on time.
 Get started here.

-- Mover's insurance: Interstate moving companies are required under federal law to provide basic insurance — also called “released value protection” — free of charge to all moving customers.
+- Mover's insurance: By law, interstate movers have to give you basic insurance known as “released value protection” at no extra cost.
 Opt for cost-free Released Value Protection from movers, offering minimal coverage with a maximum liability of 60 cents per pound per article.
 For comprehensive coverage, explore alternatives with your chosen moving company or consider a third-party insurance provider.

 Things to do in Ohio